YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 <b>Figure 2: Django M.V.T model.</b>
 </p>
 <br>
-Django is a widely used python framework thought for developping websites easily with short deadlines.
+Django is a widely used Python framework thought for developping websites easily with short deadlines.
 It has made its prooves since it has been used to developped websites of renowed institutions like Instagram, Pinterest or NASA.